Putnam target-date strategies

 Investment diversification tailored for retirement.

 Target-date portfolios can anchor a retirement plan with consistent diversification

 Any workplace savings plan should offer a number of investment options.
-Among these options, a target-date strategy offers portfolio diversification that may be attractive to people who do not want to place all eggs in one basket.
+Among these options, a target-date strategy offers portfolio diversification across stocks and bonds that may be attractive to people who do not want to place all eggs in one basket.

 Diversification does not guarantee a profit or ensure against loss.
 It is possible to lose money in a diversified portfolio.

 The key structural component is the glide path

 The glide path guides the mix of stocks and bonds in each portfolio over time.
 As investors approach retirement, Putnam's target-date glide path shifts more assets toward fixed income than the industry average, according to Putnam's research.

 Along the glide path, we make tactical allocations